Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-OrderID | int | The order id for which you want to create shipment packages ShipmentType | string  | Type of shipment.
-Supported value: `Normal` AirwayBillNo | string | Airway bill number provided by the courier service CourierName | string | Name of the courier service used for shipment ShipmentPickupDate | date-time | Pickup date of the shipment in `YYYY\/MM\/DD` format LocationCode | string | Reference code of the order fulfillment location PackageCode | string | Unique code generated for the package PackingSupplyRefCode | string |
-PackageID | int |
-OrderItemId | int | Line item id of the individual items of the order Quantity | int | Quantity of the current order item
+OrderID* | int | The order id for which you want to create shipment packages ShipmentType* | string  | Type of shipment.
+Supported value: `Normal` AirwayBillNo* | string | Airway bill number provided by the courier service CourierName* | string | Name of the courier service used for shipment ShipmentPickupDate* | date-time | Pickup date of the shipment in `YYYY\/MM\/DD` format LocationCode* | string | Reference code of the order fulfillment location PackageCode | string | Unique code generated for the package PackingSupplyRefCode | string | Unique reference code generated for the package while creating PackageID | int | Unique id of the package OrderItemId* | int | Line item id of the individual items of the order Quantity* | int | Quantity of the current order item

 <aside class="notice"> All parameters marked by * are mandatory. </aside>